MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 ---

 > [!NOTE]
-> You can't get rich card experiences with dynamic search, such as query based messaging extensions.
+> You can't get rich card experiences with dynamic search, such as query based message extensions.

 ## Implement typeahead search